INTERPRETATION AND GUIDELINES

 When assigning a new mine identification number, a check should be made to ensure that the number is being assigned to a new mine and not an existing mine that has only undergone a change of ownership, name, or status.

-For coal mines: Preparation plants that receive coal from only one underground or surface mine, and are located on the same property as that mine, shall share the mine's identification number and shall not be assigned a separate number.
-Preparation plants that share mine property with a surface or underground mine, but process coal from other mines, are to be given separate identification numbers.
-Coal preparation plants that are not located on the same property as a surface or underground mine are considered to be centrally located facilities and are to have separate identification numbers.
+Preparation or milling plants that receive material from only one underground or surface mine, and are located on the same property as that mine, shall share the mine's identification number and shall not be assigned a separate number.
+Preparation or milling plants that share mine property with a surface or underground mine, but process material from other mines, are to be given separate identification numbers.
+Preparation or milling plants that are not located on the same property as a surface or underground mine are considered to be centrally located facilities and are to have separate identification numbers.

 Each underground mine and each surface mine shall have separate identification numbers.
-Thus, a new mine identification number must be assigned to a mine going from surface to underground mining, or vice versa.
+However, a new mine identification number must not be assigned to a mine going from surface to underground mining, or vice versa.

 For independent contractors: The last paragraph of Section 45.3 of this volume stipulates that "Each independent contractor who has an identification number uses it on all job sites."
 This means that each independent contractor is assigned only one identification number to be used on any and all job sites.